Postdoctoral Fellowship Program

 PROGRAM SUPPORT

 The APA-Accredited Traditional Practice Postdoctoral Fellowship Program is funded and sponsored by the Los Angeles County Department of Mental Health (LAC DMH) on the campus of Harbor-UCLA Medical Center.
-The Psychology Division at Harbor-UCLA Medical Center operates through LAC DMH and is academically housed in the Harbor-UCLA Department of Psychiatry.
-Leadership for the APA-Accredited Traditional Practice Postdoctoral Fellowship Program consists of a Chief of Psychological Services/Training Director and a half-time Training Administrator, with additional assistance from the Department of Psychiatry Department Administrator.
+The program operates through LAC DMH and is academically housed in the Psychology Division in the Harbor-UCLA Department of Psychiatry

 SALARY AND START DATE

-• Start date is the first Tuesday in September.
+• Start date is the first Tuesday after Labor Day.

 TRAINING RESOURCES